buildingSMART/IFC4.3.x-development/docs/templates/Object Attributes/Object Type Predefined Type/Spatial Element Type Predefined Type/README.md

 Spatial Element Type Predefined Type
 ====================================

+> NOTE: This template for attributes, like similar ones, originates from legacy requirements tied to mvdXML and an earlier era when MVD defined exchange information requirements.
+Such templates no longer add value to the specification, nor do they convey information beyond what is already defined in the schema.
+Additionally, some templates reference deprecated entities, potentially causing unnecessary confusion.
+As part of a broader effort to clean up documentation, this and other non-essential templates will be removed in the next release.

 If a custom value is needed to describe a spatial element type, the attribute _ElementType_ may be used to define such custom type, where the _PredefinedType_ is set to _USERDEFINED_.

 Specific subtypes introduce additional attributes for the _Object User Identity_ template.